wofsauge/IsaacDocs/docs/Room.md

 ### Get·Frame·Count () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetFrameCount ( ) {: .copyable aria-label='Functions' }
+Returns the amount of frames the room has been active for.
+Resets to 0 when the player leaves the room or the run is exited.

 ___
 ### Get·Grid·Collision () {: aria-label='Functions' }